MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/native/holographic-remoting-secure-connection-openxr.md

 * `xrRemotingRequestServerCertificateCallbackMSFT`, supply the server application with the certificate to use.

 > [!NOTE]
-> With Holographic Remoting it is possible that either the Player or the Remote is the server depending on your needs (see [Holographic Remoting Terminology](holographic-remoting-terminology.md) for more information).
+> With Holographic Remoting it is possible that either the Player or the Remote is the server depending on your needs (For more information, see [Holographic Remoting Terminology](holographic-remoting-terminology.md)).
 If your custom remote or custom player application can run as client and server the app has to provide all four callbacks.

 The callbacks can be provided to the remoting OpenXR runtime via `xrRemotingSetSecureConnectionClientCallbacksMSFT` and `xrRemotingSetSecureConnectionServerCallbacksMSFT`.
-In order to do so you can create static functions for the callbacks:
+In order to do so, you can create static functions for the callbacks:

 ```cpp
 class SecureConnectionCallbacks {